-Dan Cong Oolongs are noted for their ability to imitate various flavours, be it flowers or fruits.
-This is a natural characteristic of these oolongs and no flavouring is added at all.
-The apparent aroma and taste differences of Dan Cong Oolongs are mostly introduced during the finishing process of each tea.
+Dan Cong (单枞) is the general term that is used to refer to oolongs that come from Guangdong and specifically from Phoenix Mountain.
+Dan Cong literally means ‘single bush’ as traditionally these oolongs were all picked only from single semi-wild trees.
+It has now become the generic term to cover all Phoenix Mountain (Fenghuang Shan 凤凰山) and sometimes other Guangdong oolongs.
+Dan Cong oolongs are noted for their ability to imitate various flavours, be it flowers or fruits.
+This is a natural characteristic with no flavouring added.
+The apparent aroma and taste differences of Dan Cong oolongs are mostly introduced during the finishing process of each tea.
 The skills of the tea master are therefore paramount in how each batch of tea turns out.

-Phoenix oolongs are very varied in style and flavour but are often sold just as ‘Phoenix Mountain Oolong’ or ‘Phoenix Dan Cong’ often not specifying the exact type of Dan Cong that it is or which area there are from.
+Phoenix Oolong teas are very varied in style and flavour but are often sold just as ‘Phoenix Oolong’ or ‘Phoenix Dan Cong’ often not specifying the exact type of Dan Cong that it is or which area there are from.
 Make sure to look out for which particular Dan Cong you are buying as they all have varying characteristics and styles depending on where and how they are grown and processed.

 The trees that are used to produce this tea are the Fenghuang Shuixian cultivar, which is the traditional cultivar used in this area and the common one for Dan Cong oolongs.
 The 30-50 year old trees are propagated from a single Dan Cong tree that is reputedly over 600 years old.
 Spring harvest is particularly favoured as it tends to be more floral and less astringent compared to leaves harvested during other times of the year.